Take the Scenic Route on the Historic National Road Byway

-Maryland Historic National Road: The Road that Built the Nation.
+Maryland Historic National Road: The Road that Built a Nation.

 The Maryland Historic National Road (HNR) is a fun and scenic road trip to take with the family; it's a day trip to build memories.
 When driving it, engineering marvels and historic landmarks can be seen.
-Dine and shop at businesses, such as the site of original taverns and inns who catered to travelers on the road in the 19th and early 20th century.
-Museums, wineries, breweries and recreational opportunities are abundant, and the scenery along the way is breathtaking.
+Dine and shop at businesses, such as the site of original taverns and inns that catered to travelers on the road in the 19th and early 20th centuries.
+Museums, wineries, breweries, and recreational opportunities are abundant, and the scenery along the way is breathtaking.

 Our county's transportation history has a significant place in our nation’s story: the Maryland Historic National Road allowed goods to be transported from Baltimore to points West.
 The C&O Canal was dug to help move goods to/from Washington, DC to Western Maryland.
 So many early railroad lines were linked into Hagerstown that it earned the nickname “Hub City.”

-The fun of the HNR are the sites and side trips along the way:
+The fun of the HNR is the sites and side trips along the way:

 • Washington Monument State Park